TabDPT: Scaling Tabular Foundation Models on Real Data: TabDPT Methodology

 \subsection{Tabular Transformer Encoder}

-We use a row-based transformer encoder similar to TabPFN~\citep{hollmann2023tabpfn}, where each table row serves as a “token.”
+We use a row-based transformer encoder similar to TabPFN~v1~\citep{hollmann2023tabpfn}, where each table row serves as a “token.”
 Specifically, for an input table with $N$ rows and $F$ features, we standardize its feature dimension to $F_{\max}$ via padding ($F < F_{\max}$) or dimensionality reduction ($F > F_{\max}$), then embed each row into a $d$-dimensional vector.
 Rows attend to each other through stacked transformer layers.

-A key motivation behind row-based encoding is memory and compute efficiency.
-In typical cell- or text-based tokenizations~\citep{gorishniy2024tabr,van2024latable,Hollmann2025}, each cell in an $N \times F$ table must be split into multiple tokens (e.g., subwords), resulting in $\mathcal{O}(N \times F \times \langle N_\text{tok}\rangle)$ tokens, where $\langle N_\text{tok}\rangle$ is the average number of tokens per cell.
+\looseness=-1 A key motivation behind row-based encoding is memory and compute efficiency.
+In cell- or text-based tokenizations~\citep{gorishniy2024tabr,van2024latable,Hollmann2025}, each cell in an $N \times F$ table must be split into multiple tokens (e.g., subwords), resulting in $\mathcal{O}(N \times F \times \langle N_\text{tok}\rangle)$ tokens, where $\langle N_\text{tok}\rangle$ is the average number of tokens per cell.
 Even modest-sized tables can inflate the input sequence well beyond typical transformer context limits.
 By contrast, encoding \emph{entire rows} as tokens reduces the sequence length to $N$, allowing us to process many more rows with significantly lower memory overhead.
+It also affords invariance to row ordering (no positional encoding), which matches the perceived structure of tabular data.
+While cell-based tokenization additionally introduces an appealing invariance to column ordering, we can achieve it approximately by permuting columns at training time; other works~\citep{Hollmann2025,qu2025tabicl} have also found that strict column order invariance can introduce training instability.

-Finally, \name\ uses a shared architecture for both regression and classification.
-This is realized through two separate MLP heads atop one single shared transformer: one head used for classification (supporting up to \(C_{\max}\) classes) and another for regression.
+Finally, \name\ uses a shared architecture for both regression and classification, which has been concurrently explored in TabPFN~v2~\citep{Hollmann2025}.
+In our case, this is realized through two separate MLP heads atop one single shared transformer: one head used for classification (supporting up to \(C_{\max}\) classes) and another for regression.
 The shared backbone facilitates better parameter sharing across regression and classification tasks.
 Additional implementation details are provided in \Cref{appendix:model_architecture_and_hypers}.